Pranay0302/Pranay0302/README.md

-# Hey, I'm Pranay 🙂
+## Hey, I'm Pranay 🙂

 <p align="center">
     <img src="https://github.com/Pranay0302/Pranay0302/blob/master/rsz_pa.jpg" alt="image">
 </p>

-## I'm a student majoring in information science and engineering and I'm a passionate learner 😁
+<summary> I'm a student majoring in information science and engineering and I'm a passionate learner 😁 </summary>

+- I'm currently learning the fundamentals of networking and it's protocols. 🖧
+- I'm also learning DSA 📚

-## You guys can find me in these respective areas
+### You guys can find me in these respective areas

 | My Profiles | Links |